ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 }
 ```

->**Note:** The default thread pool size used in Ballerina is number of processers available * 2.
+>**Note:** The default thread pool size used in Ballerina is number of processors available * 2.
 You can configure the thread pool size by using the `BALLERINA_MAX_POOL_SIZE` environment variable.